joshbegley/nyt-latest/README.md

 `The recent capture of a strategic ridge has further entrenched the Israeli occupation of Lebanese territory, as efforts to broker lasting peace have floundered.`\
 https://www.nytimes.com/2026/09/04/world/middleeast/israel-captures-ridge-occupation-katz.html

-**Lindsay Clancy Trial Live Updates: Holdout Juror Draws Scrutiny as Deadlock Drags On**\
+**Lindsay Clancy Trial Live Updates: Judge Declines to Remove Holdout Juror**\
-`The judge in the high-profile murder case is considering a note from the foreperson regarding the juror, who appears to be the lone obstacle to a unanimous verdict.`\
+`Lawyers argued over how the court should respond to a note from the foreperson regarding the juror, who appears to be the lone obstacle to an acquittal on first-degree murder charges.`\
 https://www.nytimes.com/live/2026/09/04/us/lindsay-clancy-trial-deadlock

 **‘The Headlines’ News Quiz: Sept.
 4, 2026**\